squids-io/mysql-operator-docs/docs/quickstart.md

 <p align="center"><img src="./images/helm2.svg" width="150"></p>
 <p align="center">

-Complete the following steps to deploy the MySQL operator using Helm.
-Alternatively, you can also [install the operator using Kubernetes manifests.](#deploy-the-mysql-operator-from-kubernetes-manifests)

 > Note: For the Helm-based installation you need [Helm](https://helm.sh/docs/intro/install/#helm) v3.2.4 or later.

 1. Add operator chart repository.